byu-is-566/is-566-10-dbt-cloud-instructions/README.md

 ### 4.1 - Create a Development Branch

-For anything outside of teh classroom environment, it's never a good idea to just make changes right in the main branch like we've been doing all semester.
+For anything outside of the classroom environment, it's never a good idea to just make changes right in the main branch like we've been doing all semester.
 Changes should be isolated, carefully reviewed, and tested prior to being permitted into the main branch.
 (In fact, most main branches in real-world settings are locked down so that very specific things (such as at least 2 peer reviews of your code) have to be accomplished before you can merge any changes.)

 To fully experience the joy of this lab and the continuous integration capabilities of dbt, we're going to complete this task in an isolated development branch.
 Create a new branch called `develop-enhance-email-campaign-data`, and make sure that you have switched to that branch.
 (If this is new territory for you, I recorded a little [screen recording](https://www.dropbox.com/scl/fi/wlugsd1x382bt4rkbg3bi/git-create-branch.mov?rlkey=oqqe7z7zj18lpafw6rejk4g6z&dl=0) to walk you through it.)
 Because this is important, I'm going to require that you grab a screenshot of your VSCode environment to show that you're developing changes in that new branch (see the lower left corner of my screenshot below).